RinatValiullov/start-pug/README.md

 ## Overview

-This is a very simple starter kit for development on [Pug](https://pugjs.org) template engine that uses the [gulp](https://gulpjs.com) task runner to transform pug files.
+This is a very simple starter kit for development on [Pug](https://pugjs.org) template engine that uses the [gulp](https://gulpjs.com) task runner and [gulp-pug](https://github.com/gulp-community/gulp-pug) plugin to compile Pug templates.

 ## Quickstart